If your first instinct when you see a snake is to run for the hills, then this guide is for you!

 Snakes should be appreciated, not feared.
 These long, legless reptiles play an important role in their ecosystems by helping to control rodents and acting as both predators and prey.
 If you see a snake, try and treat it as a privilege, not something to be dreaded.

-We hope our guide on what to do if you spot a snake has prepared you for your next encounter in the wild.
+We hope our guide on what to do if you see a snake when hiking has prepared you for your next encounter in the wild.
 Let us know what you think in the comments below and feel free to share this guide with your family and friends!